-We estimate that the proceeds from this offering to us will be approximately \$ million (or approximately \$ million if the underwriters' option to purchase additional shares is exercised in full), after deducting the underwriting discount and the estimated fees and expenses payable by us.
-We expect to use the net proceeds to us from this offering to acquire our targeted assets, in accordance with our investment objectives and strategies.
+We expect to use the net proceeds of this offering to acquire our targeted assets, in accordance with our investment objectives and strategies.
 Our investment decisions will depend on prevailing market conditions and the opportunities we identify and may be adjusted in response to changes in interest rates or economic and credit environments.
-We may also use the net proceeds to us from of this offering for working capital and general corporate purposes.
+We may also use the net proceeds of this offering for working capital and general corporate purposes.

-While we intend to use the net proceeds to us from this offering to acquire our targeted assets as described above, we will have significant flexibility in using the net proceeds to us from this offering and may use the net proceeds to acquire assets with which you may not agree or for purposes that are different in range or focus than those described above and elsewhere in this prospectus supplement or those in which we have historically invested.
+While we intend to use the net proceeds of this offering to acquire our targeted assets as described above, we will have significant flexibility regarding how we use the net proceeds of this offering and may use the net proceeds from this offering to acquire assets with which you may not agree or for purposes that are different in range or focus than those described above and elsewhere in this prospectus supplement, the accompanying prospectus or the documents incorporated by reference in this prospectus supplement and the accompanying prospectus, or those in which we have historically invested.